twisneskie/fes-profiles/README.md

-# FES mdEditor Profiles and Schema
+# FES Test mdEditor Profiles and Schema

-The mdEditor program allows users to create metadata for a wide variety of data types, which results in edit sessions displaying many more fields than a user will need for the data they are describing.
-Profiles in mdEditor allow users to hide fields that are not needed for their metadata.
-Validation schema in mdEditor allow custom metadata content standards to be enforced and displays custom error messages to guide users.
+This repository is used for testing experimental mdEditor profile definitions and schema.
+Use care when implementing them in mdEditor as schema may be unstable.

-## FES Profiles
+## Profile Definitions

-FES Profiles are created for mdEditor users within USFWS Alaska Region Fisheries and Ecological Services program in order to create a more streamlined metadata creation process.
+Profile definitions are created for mdEditor users in order to create a more streamlined metadata creation process.
 Profiles control which fields and menus are displayed when editing metadata.

-### Adding profiles to mdEditor
+### Adding profile definitions to mdEditor
 1. Go to Settings/Profiles.
 2. Click the 'Manage Definitions' button.
 3. Select 'Add Definition'.